• Disease Overview

 Treatment

 The treatment of ring chromosome 4 is directed toward the specific symptoms that are apparent in each individual.
-In some patients, physicians may recommend surgical repair of certain malformations potentially associated with the disorder.
+In some people, physicians may recommend surgical repair of certain malformations associated with the disorder.
 The specific surgical procedures performed will depend upon the severity and location of the anatomical abnormalities, their associated symptoms and other factors.

 Early intervention may be important in ensuring that affected children reach their potential.
 Special services that may be beneficial include special education, speech therapy and/or other medical, social and/or vocational services.
-Genetic counseling is recommended for affected individuals and their families.
-Other treatment for this disorder is symptomatic and supportive.

 • < Previous section